anshmenghani/Fusion/README.md

 - Star Type (classification) (class Brown Dwarf, Red Dwarf, White Dwarf, Main Sequence, Supergiant, or Hypergiant)
 #### Outputs calculated outside the model but based on model predictions
 - Bolometric Correction (based on the predicted bolometric and absolute magnitude values)
 - Stellar Classification (based on the predicted Spectral and Luminosity classes.
-For example, the Sun is a G2V star—the '2' is a subclass (from 0–9, where 0 is the hottest sublass and 9 is the coolest) of the 'G' spectral class, and the 'V' is the star's luminosity class)
+For example, the Sun is a G2V star—the '2' is a subclass (from 0–9, where 0 is the hottest subclass and 9 is the coolest) of the 'G' spectral class, and the 'V' is the star's luminosity class)

 The model uses a TensorFlow/Keras backend with custom functions tailored to the specific regression and classification problems described above as well as overall model improvement.